This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 - Can I Use Leftover Chicken Instead Of Turkey?

-- How Long Does It Take To Make Stew?
+- How To Make Turkey Stew

 - How To Thicken Stew